pulsejet/memories/README.md

 1. 🏗 To build the Typescript, run `make build-js`.
 Watch changes with: `make watch-js`.
 1. ✅ Enable the app through the app management of your Nextcloud.
 1. ⚒️ (Strongly recommended) use VS Code and install Vetur and Prettier.

+## How to support development

+1. **🌟 Star this repository**: This is the easiest way to support the project and costs nothing.
+1. **🪲 Report bugs**: If you find a bug, please report it on the issue tracker.
+1. **📝 Contribute**: If you want to contribute, please read file / comment on an issue and ask for guidance.

 ## Special Thanks